Home » Recipes » Slow Cooker Recipes » Slow Cooker Roast Beef

 Instructions

-• Rub around the outside of the roast to form a crust
+• Rub seasonings around outside of roast to form a crust.

-• Preheat a skillet or multicooker to 400 degrees
+• Preheat skillet or multicooker to 400 ℉.

-• Remove and let rest for 15-30 minutes then slice to serve
+• Remove roast from slow cooker and let rest for 15-30 minutes, then slice to serve.

 Notes